TurtleMeds/duckyscripts/README.md

 # duckyscripts
-My scripts for th usb rubber duck
+My scripts for the usb rubber ducky.